ALASKA NATIVE CULTURES

 Rare and unique items from all over Alaska come home in the Smithsonian Arctic Studies Center at the Anchorage Museum.
 The gallery brings more than 600 rare or significant Alaska Native artifacts from the national museum back to Alaska.
 The Alaska Culture Pass grants admission to both the Alaska Native Heritage Center and the Anchorage Museum, along with a free shuttle ride connecting both.

 Find Alaska Native Art

 Alaska Native artists and artisans display their works at exhibitions, galleries and shops in Anchorage.
 You’ll find traditional masks, carvings in wood, bone and antler, and gallery-worthy hide and fiber works, but also contemporary interpretations inspired by modern Alaska Native life as well.
 Alaska Native art runs the gamut.

 Alaska Native Events in Anchorage

 The NYO Games, a competition in which Alaska schoolchildren compete in traditional Native games, takes place each spring in Anchorage.
 The state’s largest gathering of indigenous peoples regularly takes place in Anchorage with the Alaska Federation of Natives convention.
-The Multi-tribal Gathering at Fur Rondy brings everyone together during Alaska’s oldest winter festival.
+The Charlotte Jensen Arts Market at Fur Rondy is a big draw during Alaska’s oldest winter festival.